nl-digigo/ICDD-NL/docs/validation/3_ValidationIndexFile.md

 ## Index dataset validation
-The index.rdf file lists the documents that can be found in the container.
+The index.rdf file lists the documents that can be found in NEN-EN-ISO 21597-1:2020 containers.
 This index.rdf must comply with the standard and consequently a list of checks can be developed.

 The following list contains a set of validation checks regarding for the index.rdf file within the container.